 our new clients — craft, logseq, and roam today, obsidian soon — fetch messages from this secure feed, and use our api to mark them as synced. our clients will be open source, and we will be releasing TypeScript definitions and a React hook. our goal is to make it as easy as possible to consume our feeds and build clients. our repl.it starter shows how to get started with the api. non-coders can add to their feed and mark items as synced with new zapier actions. and remember, you can already fetch your messages wherever you can read an rss feed.

-our top priority is building feature parity accross the clients and adding new clients. we'll likely build obsidian next. the next step in interoperability will likely involve sending notes or existing pages from one app to another. we currently believe graphql is the correct web layer to build this off of.
+my top priority is building feature parity across the clients and adding new clients.
+I'm eying notion and obsidian next, but am spending time beefing up our existing channels and clients. the next step in interoperability will likely involve sending notes or existing pages from one app to another.
+I believe graphql is the correct web layer to build this off of.